JustPaul99/Stability_Analysis_RD/README.md

 ### 2. **Publication Plotting Script**
 **File:** `plot_datasets_neat.m`
-This script loads the saved results from the first script and generates:
+This script loads the saved results from the previous script and plots it in a similar way to the original paper.
-- Statistical summaries of eigenvalue curves
-- Density overlays and confidence ellipses
-- Annotated figures matching those presented in the paper

-It is designed to produce clean, interpretable visualizations with the extensive focus on the stability parameters found for the seperate datasets.
-These plots should be similar to the ones presented in the paper.

 ---